Charity-Githogora/sms-spam-classifier/README.md

 How to Use It

-Open the notebook in Google Colab
+- Open the notebook in Google Colab

-Run each cell in order (make sure to train the model before testing)
+- Run each cell in order (make sure to train the model before testing)

-Use the predict_message("your message here") function to classify new SMS messages
+- Use the predict_message("your message here") function to classify new SMS messages

-Run the test cell to check if the model passes all test cases
+- Run the test cell to check if the model passes all test cases

 Model Architecture

-Embedding Layer (input_dim=1000, output_dim=32)
+- Embedding Layer (input_dim=1000, output_dim=32)

-Bidirectional LSTM Layer (units=32)
+- Bidirectional LSTM Layer (units=32)

-Global Max Pooling
+- Global Max Pooling

-Dense Layer (ReLU)
+- Dense Layer (ReLU)

-Output Layer (Sigmoid)
+- Output Layer (Sigmoid)

 Result

 Once trained correctly, the model passes the final test and prints:

-nginx
-Copy
-Edit
 You passed the challenge.
 Great job!

-Example Usage
-python
-Copy
-Edit
-predict_message("Congratulations!
-You've won a free iPhone.")
-# Output: [0.91, 'spam']
-👩🏽‍💻 Author
+Author

 Charity Nyambura Githogora
-LinkedIn • Nairobi, Kenya
-Google Developer Student Club | She Code Africa

-📜 License
+License

 This project follows the freeCodeCamp open-source guidelines.